zushicat/text-topics/README.md

 NMF implementation of 2 cases:
 - if you know the number of topics: nmf_fixed_k.py
 - if you **don't** know the number of topics: nmf_unknown_k.py

 LDA implementation incl. grid search for unknown number of topics (k): lda.py
 (This is for the sake of completeness, since the LDA results are not as good as those of NMF.)

+A simple Keras implementation of a text multiclass classifier (with known classes): keras_simple_classifier.py

 ### Data
 The directories in /data: